-In 2009, the community redevelopment advisory board was hereby established by the Governing Body and consists of five (5) members.
+ORIGIN OF PALMETTO COMMUNITY REDEVELOPMENT AGENCY ADVISORY BOARD In 2009, the community redevelopment advisory board was hereby established by the Governing Body and consists of five (5) members.

-The community redevelopment advisory board serves in an advisory capacity as provided by city ordinances.
+The Agency Advisory Board serves in an advisory capacity as provided by city ordinances.